-All residents have access to high-speed Ethernet, WiFi for your devices, 120+ HD television channels (including HBO and sports networks), tech spaces available 24 hours a day, and inexpensive wireless printing.
+All residents have access to high-speed Ethernet, WiFi for your devices, 80 HD television channels (including sports networks), tech spaces available 24 hours a day, and inexpensive wireless printing.
 Additionally, all residence halls and apartments have dedicated tech staff who are available to help whenever you have problems.

-You can review our Tech Services webpages to find everything you'll need to maximize these technology amenities both in your building and our entire residential community.
+Review our Tech Services webpages to find everything you'll need to maximize the technology amenities both in your building and our entire residential community.

 Tech in Your Room